Jump to content

 This is either Ingested, Injury, or Inhaled.

-• Injury : This means that player needs to wound the target and have the poison meet contact with the wound.
-Usually this is done by coating a melee weapon or a kinetic charge such as a bullet with the poison.
-Poisons degrade once they get into contact with the air so each hour the weapon or bullets will have to be re-coated.
+• Injury: This means that the player needs to wound the target and have the poison make contact with the wound.
+Usually, this is done by coating a melee weapon or a kinetic charge, such as a bullet, with the poison.
+Poisons degrade once they get into contact with the air, so each hour the weapon or bullets will have to be re-coated.

 Save DC

 The Difficulty Class of the Constitution save to negate the effects of the poison.
-This is rolled by the victim of the poisons.
+This is caused by the victim of the poison.

 Initial Damage